To be honest, although I love thrillers, I am not a crime fiction fan. As, gory details often put me off.

 Raakshas: A crime thriller by Piyush Jha

-Firstly, let me start this book review of Raakshas with its book cover that requires a special mention.
+Firstly, let me start this book review of Raakshas with an appreciation for its cover, as it requires a special mention.

 A glimpse of Raakshas’ Book Cover

-The book cover of Raakshas has been intelligently designed befitting both the story as well as the storyline to the tee.
+The book cover of Raakshas has been intelligently designed, and is befitting of both — the story, as well as the storyline to the tee.

 Browse through the blurb of Raakshas

-Running parallel to the boy’s story is the story of the character Maithili, whose past as a ‘killer’ haunts her even in her present existence and affects the working of an efficient police officer.
+Running parallel to the boy’s story is personal story of Maithili, whose ‘killer’ past haunts her present existence, and affects her working as an efficient police officer.

-A peek into the narrative style in Raakshas
+A peek into the narrative style of Raakshas

-Piyush Jha as a writer has been successful in keeping the reader intrigued with Raakshas.
+Piyush Jha as a writer has been successful in keeping the reader intrigued with the story line of Raakshas.

-A compelling narrative of spine-chilling killings, prodding over the psyche of a person with a disturbed childhood, with two parallel stories makes Raakshas an engrossing read.
+A compelling narrative of spine-chilling killings, that prods over a person’s psyche with a disturbed childhood, interweaved with two parallel stories, makes Raakshas an engrossing read.

-Yes, some of the descriptions of the gory acts are grisly and awful, but they are of prime importance to take the story forward.
+Yes, some of the descriptions of the gory acts are grisly and awful, but they are of prime importance to move the story forward.

 Also, as a reader, one is forced to be taken on an emotional roller coaster, riding on the feelings of sympathy as well as hatred for the serial killer or Raakshas.

-The writer in Piyush Jha has reflected on issues of law and order situation in our country, red tape nuisance, the inefficiency of the police force, lack of support and encouragement for efficient uniformed men and women due to political pressure; media trials which happen for the sake of TRPs, the boom of ‘ fake babas and sadhus’ and the ever-increasing number of people duped by these fake babas.
-All this is sure to make the readers sit back and prod.
+The writer in Piyush Jha has reflected on a lot issues plaguing India : issues of law and order situation, red tape, the inefficiency of the police force, lack of support and encouragement for efficient uniformed men and women due to political pressure; media trials that happen for the sake of TRPs, the boom of ‘fake babas and sadhus’, and the ever-increasing number of people duped by them.

-At the end of the book, there are some real-life accounts of various serial killers of India, which is again petrifying.
+At the end of the book, there are some real-life accounts of various serial killers of India, which again is definitely petrifying.

 Raakshas – A review